cuixiaohuan/lerna-first/packages/p6/README.md

 ```
 # p6

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with <b>Vue 3 in Vite</b>.

 ## Recommended IDE Setup